torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

 threshold.
 When receive is enabled, the transmit unit will halt for the time delay specified when a pause frame is received.

-NOTE: You must have a flow control capable link partner.
+ANALTE: You must have a flow control capable link partner.

 Flow Control is disabled by default.